-Environmental Provisions.
+Environmental Provisions

 The environmental obligations are included in the core text of the agreement.
 The agreement would require the United States and Peru to effectively enforce their own domestic environmental laws.
 This provision would be enforceable through the PTPA's dispute settlement procedures.
 The PTPA includes an environmental cooperation agreement that would provide a framework for undertaking environmental capacity building in Peru and establish an Environmental Cooperation Commission.
-The PTPA would require both countries to commit to establish high levels of environmental protection, and to not weaken or reduce environmental laws to attract trade or investment.
+The PTPA would require both countries to commit to establish high levels of environmental protection.
 The PTPA also includes provisions for recognizing the importance of protecting biodiversity and procedural guarantees to ensure environmental protection.
-These guarantees would ensure fair, equitable, and transparent proceedings for the administration and enforcement of environmental laws, while promoting voluntary market-based mechanisms to protect the environment.
-The PTPA's environmental chapter includes provisions for creating a public participation process, benchmarking environmental cooperation activities by international organizations, and enhancing mutual supportiveness of multilateral environmental agreements.
+The PTPA's environmental cooperation activities by international organizations, and enhancing mutual supportiveness of multilateral environmental agreements.